-Her poetry has appeared in The Flying Island, The Indianapolis Review, The House Life Project: People + Property Series, Sidepiece Magazine and The World We Live(d) In anthology.
-She has been interviewed and featured in publications such as Indy NUVO, The Indianapolis Recorder, The Indianapolis Star, FAFCollective and Pattern Magazine.
-She has been a panelist for Indianapolis based organizations, Indy10 Black Lives Matter, Don’t Sleep, Circles Indy, IUPUI’s Social Justice Symposium and national organizations such as La Raza for Liberation focusing on the intersections of race, gender, art, and activism.
+Her poetry has appeared in The Flying Island, The Indianapolis Review, The House Life Project: People + Property Series, Sidepiece Magazine, The World We Live(d) In anthology, The Indianapolis Anthology, Questions for a Resilient Future and Kinship: A World of Relations.
+She has been featured in publications such as Indy NUVO, The Indianapolis Recorder, The Indianapolis Star, FAFCollective and Pattern Magazine.

-Manon Voice is a board member of the Fair Housing Center of Central Indiana, a private, non for profit organization whose mission is to ensure equal housing opportunities by eliminating housing discrimination through advocacy, enforcement, education and outreach.
-She is also an editorial board member for Indy Maven, a publication connecting women in central Indiana through storytelling and events.
-Manon Voice is a teaching artist for Arts for Learning Indiana, where she utilizes poetry and spoken word to educate youth.
-Additionally, Manon VoIce holds a Master’s Degree in Organizational Leadership and has a passion for creative consulting with a focus on cultural competency through the arts.
+Holding a Master’s Degree in Organizational Leadership, Manon Voice is co-founder of Kindred Collective, LLC., () an organization that gives voice to equity through workshops and consulting.
+She is a board member of the Fair Housing Center of Central Indiana, a private, non for profit organization whose mission is to ensure equal housing opportunities by eliminating housing discrimination through advocacy, enforcement, education and outreach and Indy Maven, a publication connecting women in central Indiana through storytelling and events.
+She is a teaching artist for Arts for Learning Indiana, where she utilizes poetry and spoken word to educate youth and young adults and is trained in civic reflection and has facilitated for the Powerful Conversations on Race series hosted by Spirit and Place community project.